SonoSAMTrack -- Segment and Track Anything on Ultrasound Images: Introduction

 Major breakthrough in click-based segmentation was presented in RITM \cite{RITM}, using iterative sampling to generate clicks during training \cite{iterativeClick}.
 FocalClick \cite{FocalClick} utilized localized inference strategy to further improve accuracy.
 SimpleClick \cite{SimpleClick} explored the use of vision transformers for interactive segmentation.
 Segment anything model (SAM) \cite{SAM} extended this to multiple prompts, and trained on massive data (1 billion images) to enable several mainstream applications including zero-shot segmentation.
 SAM has emerged as the gold standard for promptable segmentation owing to its success in multiple domains \cite{SAM}.
+Major breakthrough in click-based segmentation was presented in RITM method \cite{RITM} which significantly improved the effectiveness of learning based approaches with the use of an iterative sampling strategy to generate clicks during training \cite{iterativeClick}and use of high quality images, annotations.
+FocalClick \cite{FocalClick} utilized localized inference strategy to further improve accuracy, responsiveness and lowered compute requirements.
+SimpleClick \cite{SimpleClick} explored the use of vision transformers for interactive segmentation.
+Segment anything model (SAM) \cite{SAM} extended this to multiple prompts, via encodings, and trained on massive data (1 billion images) to enable several mainstream applications including zero-shot segmentation.
+SAM has emerged as the gold standard for promptable segmentation owing to its success in multiple domains \cite{SAM}.

 Utility of SAM\cite{SAM} in medical imaging has been assessed recently in \cite{mazurowski2023segment,medsam,medperspectives}.
 In an extensive experimental study \cite{mazurowski2023segment}, the authors find that while SAM obtains reasonable performance on different modalities, the performance is the poorest on ultrasound.
 This behavior is to be expected since ultrasound possesses unique characteristics like presence of scan cone, poor image quality and unique texture with speckles.
-Fig. \ref{fig:fig1}a shows inefficiency of SAM on liver images, where after 3 clicks, SAM achieves $80\%$ or more dice in only $3\%$ of images.
-In a more striking failure, even after 10 clicks, SAM can achieve $>80\%$ dice in roughly half the number of images.
-An example image shown in Fig. \ref{fig:fig1}b, depicts that after two clicks, SAM segments the scan cone which is of scarce utility to the clinician.
+Fig. \ref{fig:fig1}a shows inefficiency of SAM and other methods on different anatomies, where after each click, our method outperforms consistently all the other methods.